 When new parents hit rock bottom: more than just the ‘baby blues’

 Sitting across the table cooing over her now 8-month-old daughter, Jessica shares her story with us.
 She said for months after her birth, Evie’s colic caused her to scream from about 4pm to 8pm each day.
-“As soon as she was separated from me, I would hear her scream,” Jessica said, “so, I would hide in the bottom of the shower because I didn’t want to have to be around her … I think it was probably around the six-week mark when I started to think if I just killed myself, I wouldn’t have to put up with it anymore, so she could go to a better parent”.
-It was only one week into parenting when Jessica’s husband reached mental breaking point.
+“As soon as she was separated from me, I would hear her scream,” Jessica said, “so I would hide in the bottom of the shower because I didn’t want to have to be around her … I think it was probably around the six-week mark when I started to think if I just killed myself, I wouldn’t have to put up with it anymore, so she could go to a better parent”.
+It was only one week into parenting when Jessica’s husband had reached his own mental breaking point.
 “He just couldn’t handle her,” Jessica said.
 “He’s like, ‘just take her’.
 I’m like out of the shower, I didn’t even have a pad on.
-I’m still bleeding, and I had to call my mum at midnight and I didn’t even say anything to her.
+I’m still bleeding and I had to call my mum at midnight.
+And I didn’t even say anything to her.
 I just sobbed hysterically on the phone until she came over in her pyjamas”.

 Battling onwards, Jessica recalls turning to her paediatrician for help with comforting her infant daughter.
 “The paediatrician said, ‘I’ve never seen a first-time mother come with such a comprehensive list of things to treat their child’.
 ‘Go hang out the washing’, he said to me, ‘so you can’t hear her scream’.
 And I refused to do that,” she said.
 “The first eight weeks of her life I never physically put her down.
 So, she showered with me, I went to the toilet with her, which is hard.
 Very hard.
 I slept with her in my arms and still did really until she was five months old”.
 For four of those five months, her Fitbit recorded one to two hours of consistent sleep per night.
 “I clocked up 30,000 steps around this table once,” Jessica said.
 She threw the FitBit away.